 One of the best things about being an avid fan of film is that there is always more to discover.
 It’s fascinating to hear directors talk about the movies that influenced them.
-To go back and watch those films they have talked about, though, is highly recommended.
+To go back and watch those flicks they have talked about, though, is highly recommended.
 It’s amazing to look at the opening shot of Orson Welles’ Touch of Evil and see the influence it had on the opening shot of Halloween.

 This list, comprised of both classic horror films and the movies that influenced them, will take a look at how some of the biggest titles were shaped by what came before and hopefully draw others to make comparisons of their own.